david-kreindler/civicrm_attendance/README.md

 The CiviCRM Attendance module provides a powerful integration between Drupal Webforms and CiviCRM for tracking event participation of contacts based on their relationship patterns with specific contact subtypes.

 The module specifically targets contacts who:
-1. Have one or more specified relationship types to contacts of a specified subtype
+1. Have one or more specified relationship types to contacts of a specified subtype (e.g., "Team")
-2. Where the current user also has at least one of those same relationship types to contacts of the specified subtype
+2. Where the current user also has a relationship with that same "Team" contact
 3. Can be filtered further by event date ranges and participation status

 This allows you to efficiently manage event participation for contacts who share similar institutional connections as you, without requiring direct relationships between you and those contacts.